cchiragJain/codebook/Interview Prep/Frontend/JavaScript Interview Questions.md

 outest()("Hello There")(); // 10 20 "Hello There"
 ```

 **Ans**: Still the same output, the inner function will have reference to inner a, so conflicting name won't matter here.
-If it wouldn't have find a inside outer function then it would have went more outer to find a and thus have printed 100.
+If it wouldn't have find a inside outer function then it would have went more outer to find a and thus would have printed 100.
 So, it try to resolve variable in scope chain and if a wouldn't have been found it would have given reference error.

 **Q6: Discuss more on data hiding advantage**